PasionMovil/poderpda/site/wp-content/plugins/wptouch-pro-3/readme.txt

 * Added: You can now upgrade your WPtouch Pro license from inside the plugin (if you allow 3rd-party cookies/have visited wptouch.com recently) with instant upgrade activation if your site is web-accessible.
 * Added: A little festive spirit!
 * Changed: Slimmed down plugin by moving screenshots out of the package.
-* Changed: MobileStore - geolocating customers (to prefill location) relies on url_fopen being enabled - if it is disabled, no longer try to process the location.
+* Changed: MobileStore - geolocating customers (to pre-fill location) relies on url_fopen being enabled - if it is disabled, no longer try to process the location.
 * Fixed: Typo in our URL - oops!
 * Fixed: Updated icon font with new icon & a new name to avoid conflicts with another plugin
 * Fixed: Pagination glitch in MobileStore search